Greening your car fleet through CSR?

 CSR is based on three main pillars:

-Steps for implementing a CSR approach in your SME
+The steps involved in setting up a CSR approach in your SME

 Appoint a dedicated manager

-Conducting a strategic internal audit
+Carrying out a strategic internal audit

 Drawing up an action plan